tiprankstipranks

 Increased accessibility to free or relatively inexpensive information sources may reduce demand for our products and services.

-In recent years, more public sources of free or relatively inexpensive information have become available and this trend is expected to continue.
+In recent years, more public sources of free or relatively inexpensive information have become available, and we expect this trend to continue.
 Public sources of free or relatively inexpensive information may reduce demand for our products and services.
 Competition from such free or lower cost sources may also require us to reduce the price of some of our products and services (which may result in lower revenues) or make additional capital investments (which might result in lower profit margins).
-Demand could also be reduced as a result of cost-cutting, reduced spending or reduced activity by customers.
+Demand could also be reduced as a result of cost-cutting, reduced spending, or reduced activity by customers.
 Our results of operations could be adversely affected if our customers choose to use these public sources as a substitute for our products or services.

 Brand / Reputation - Risk 1